 With so many diets to choose from, which one should you go for?
 Opting for a diet can be confusing as it is hard to know if a particular diet will work as well for you as it did for your friend.
 In fact, a diet that works for a certain individual usually does not work the same for someone else.

 Your weight is not just affected by your diet, but a host of other things such as your metabolism, your genes, and your environment.
+However, for a diet management plan, consult a certified nutritionist.

 Low carb diet: